 Bunshop: Two Welsh Rarebit Buns and Devilled Fried Potato Special for £10

-Super Tacos: Try a taco filled with spit roast marinated pork, charcoal grilled chicken, marinated skirt steak with added ingredients to give it a kick.
+Super Tacos: Try a taco filled with spit roast marinated pork, charcoal-grilled chicken, marinated skirt steak with added spicy ingredients.
 Add Corn Chips and Guac or Mexican Green Rice with Black Beans.

 Super Tacos: 3 Mushroom Asada Tacos, Green Rice with Black Beans and Salsa for £11

 Koya Ko: Udon Noodle bowls feature everything from Pork to Beef, Prawn Tempura, Smoked Mackerel and Seasonal Veg.
 Add a side plate of Braised Pork Belly with Cider or Fried Chicken with Tartare Sauce.

 Koya Ko: Vegetable Agebitashi Udon Noodle for £9.90

 Baozi Inn: You can order Authentic Northern Chinese Street Food here.
 Steamed dumplings with prawns, pork and added ingredients.
 Rice and Noodles were also featured.
 They had a couple of veggie options.